 But Suky had told her friends that she had entertained Dr. Phelps only on condition that he planned to divorce his wife.
 Winslow Warren of West Fairlee, Vt., would recall that the courtship between the married doctor and Suky hardly went unnoticed.

 “I heard some talk . . of riding the said Doctor Phelps on a rail, in consequence of his said intimacy with the said girl,” Warren said.

 Marriage — Or Not?

-But before anything happened, Suky whisked away to school.
+But before anything happened, Suky left for school.
 Soon, Suky and Elisha relocated to Vermont.
 The arrival of the Phelps family stirred interest in the upper Connecticut River valley.
 Rumors persisted that Dr. Phelps had another family in Connecticut.

 For the next 20 years, however, Dr. Phelps would practice as a doctor and operate a store, where he sold opium, among other things.
 And Suky lived with him as his wife.
 They raised a family, and he died in April of 1819.

 Suky inherited Dr. Elisha Phelps’ estate and would go on to remarry.
 There the story remained until 1835 when the husband of one of Dr. Phelps children stepped forward to tell an outlandish story.
 He described how Elisha Phelps had arrived in Vermont and in the process scandalized people in New Hampshire, Vermont and Connecticut.

 Roswell Field was a Vermont-born lawyer who had married Mary Almira Phelps, one of Elisha Phelps’ children by his marriage to Molly.
 Field filed suit to challenge Suky’s right to the property she had inherited nearly 20 years after Elisha’s death.